NCBI-Hackathons/PubRunner/server/tools/Bio2Vec/1.0/README.md

 # Word Vectors for the Biomedical Domain

-This is a small repo with scripts that install word2vec, convert PubMed XML files to raw text and runs word2vec.
-This is http://bio.nlplab.org resources for biomedical text mining
+This is a small project with scripts that install word2vec, convert PubMed XML files to raw text and runs word2vec.
+This provides an updated version of the resources available at http://bio.nlplab.org .

 ## Usage